iExecBlockchainComputing/documentation-tools/overview/guide/how-to-pay-with-web3mail.md

 ### Step 1: Obtain a Voucher

-- **Acquire Vouchers**: Obtain vouchers through the iExec Builder Dashboard.
+- **Acquire Vouchers**: Obtain vouchers through the [iExec Builder Dashboard](<(https://builder.iex.ec/)>).
 Note that the number of Web3Mail executions and the expiration time of each voucher is restricted based on its validity period.
 Refer to pricing documentation for more information.
 - **Support**: For specific limitations related to your voucher, please contact iExec Support.